About the work

 - Yes, that's what I call their "Rorschach side"!

-- Yes, let's remember that this psychological test was created from ink stains obtained by folding a sheet in two.
-Which gives a bizarre result revealing shapes where the imagination can project itself.
+- Yes, let's remember that this psychological test was created from ink stains obtained by folding a sheet of paper in half.
+This gives a bizarre result, revealing shapes where the imagination can project itself.

-- Yes, it should be noted that in relation to my paintings the Swiss psychoanalyst played on axial symmetry while I work on radial symmetry.
+- Yes, it should be noted that in my paintings the Swiss psychoanalyst played on axial symmetry, whereas I work on radial symmetry.

 - But the "figures" that we see appearing also come from axial symmetry!

 - Yes, very well seen!
-Finally, what is funny is that everyone often sees different things.
+Well, what's funny is that everyone often sees things differently.

 - Hence their projective side...